 A Conversation with Resmaa MenakemTuesday, January 26th, 10:00 a.m.
 Zoom

 Please join us for a virtual conversation on racial healing, equity, and justice with Resmaa Menakem, a national expert on cultural trauma, licensed clinical social worker, founder of Justice Leadership Solutions in Minneapolis, and author of "My Grandmother's Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies."
-Get your copy from a Black Owned Bookstore in your area.
+Register now and get your copy for 20% off at the University of Minnesota Bookstore (offer valid Jan 19-Feb 2).
+Or, consider purchasing this book from a Black Owned Bookstore in your area.

 “Moving from race to culture to creation is important, transformative, and takes work.
 And a lot of reps.
 I help people, communities, and organizations find strength in healing that is holistic and resilient.
 Together let’s set a course for healing historical and racialized trauma carried in the body and the soul.
 I am a healer.
 I help people rise through the suffering’s edge.
 I am a cultural trauma navigator.
 I am a communal provocateur and coach.
 I consider it my job in this moment to make the invisible visible.” - Resmaa Menakem